oracle/weblogic-deploy-tooling/README.md

 # WebLogic Deploy Tooling

+WebLogic Deploy Tooling (WDT) makes it easy to stand up WebLogic environments and perform domain lifecycle operations in a repeatable fashion based on a metadata model that can be treated as source and evolve as the project evolves.

-Many organizations are using WebLogic Server, with or without other Oracle Fusion Middleware components, to run their enterprise applications.
-As more and more organizations move toward Continuous Delivery of their applications, the importance of automated testing grows.
-Automating WebLogic Server domain creation and application deployment with hand-coded WLST scripts is challenging.
-After those scripts exist for a project, they must be maintained as the project evolves.
-The motivation for the WebLogic Deploy Tooling project is to remove the need for most users to write WLST scripts for routine domain creation and application deployment tasks.
-Instead, the project team can write a declarative, metadata model describing the domain and applications (with their dependent resources), and use one or more of the single-purpose tools provided that perform domain lifecycle operations based on the content of the model.
-The goal is to make it easy to stand up environments and perform domain lifecycle operations in a repeatable fashion based on a metadata model that can be treated as source and evolve as the project evolves.
+Many organizations use WebLogic Server, with or without other Oracle Fusion Middleware components, to run their enterprise applications.
+And, as more and more of these organizations move toward Continuous Delivery of their applications, the importance of automated configuration application deployment grows.
+This automation is often implemented using the WebLogic Scripting Tool (WLST) configuration and deployment scripting language, but this is challenging.
+Such scripts must be carefully updated as the project evolves or the project is deployed to different environments, such as test to production.

+WebLogic Deploy Tooling  removes the need for most WebLogic Server deployments to rely on hand-coded WLST scripts for automating routine domain creation and application deployment tasks.
+It lets you write a declarative, metadata model, describing the domain and applications (with their dependent resources), and provides single-purpose tools that perform domain lifecycle operations based on the content of the model.
+It also lets you specify simple mutations suitable for moving your model between different environments, such as between test and production.

 WDT provides several single-purpose tools, all exposed as shell scripts (for both Windows and UNIX), that can: